🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 8. Headless Permission Detection

-Currently, headlesschromes are not able to manipulate browser permissions, so they don't support Notification.permission.
-They don't handle user interface events, only page loading and rendering, so in headlesschrome, Notification.permission and navigator. permissions.query are inconsistent.
+Currently, headless browsers cannot operate browser permissions, so they do not support Notification.permission.
+Because they do not handle user interface events, they only load and render pages.
+Therefore, in headlesschrome mode, Notification.permission and navigator.permissions.query are inconsistent.

 const isHeadlessPermissionMatched = () => {